Table of Contents

 The hypothalamus pituitary adrenal axis is – like most endocrinological regulated cycles – organized in 3 tiers.

-The hypothalamus is the upmost instance and connects the nervous system with the endocrine system.
+The hypothalamus is the highest-level center and connects the nervous system with the endocrine system.
 The hormones which are released here and are transported to the pituitary gland via axons, are called releasing hormones (RH) or liberines.

-The next instance is the pituitary gland.
-In the anterior lobe of the pituitary gland (adenohypophysis), hormones are produced, which stimulate the release of hormones at downstream endocrine glands.
-These hormones are referred to as glandotropic hormones or tropines.
+The next center is the pituitary gland.
+In the anterior lobe of the pituitary gland (adenohypophysis), hormones are produced, which stimulate the release of other hormones from downstream endocrine glands.
+The hormones by the pituitary gland are referred to as glandotropic hormones or tropines.
 Hormones which do not have an effect on endocrine glands, but directly influence the target organ, are called effector hormones.

-The posterior lobe of the pituitary gland secretes such effector hormones, to wit oxytocin and antidiuretic hormone (ADH).
-Most effector hormones originate from endocrine glands like the thyroid gland, the adrenal cortex, or the ovaries/the testicles.
+The posterior lobe of the pituitary gland secretes such effector hormones, and they are oxytocin and antidiuretic hormone (ADH).
+Most effector hormones originate from endocrine glands like the thyroid gland, the adrenal cortex, or the ovaries/testicles.